Someone is hacked every 39 seconds. That was concluded by a study by Michael Cukier from the Clark School of Engineering.

 - Your personal data is leaked

-Since there are almost endless indications of being hacked, it might be worthwhile to know what types of hacks are occurring out there.
+Since there are almost endless indications of being hacked, it might be worthwhile to know how you can verify whether or not your computer and accounts have fallen victim to hacking.

 What to Do If You’ve Been Hacked – In 3 Steps